Andrea Menard

-Andrea Menard is a Canadian actress, playwright, and jazz singer.
+Andrea Menard (born 15 January 1971) is a Canadian actress, playwright, and jazz singer.

 Early life

 Menard was born in Flin Flon, Manitoba and based in Saskatchewan.

 Career

-Menard, who is of Métis descent, is best known for her work on the television series Moccasin Flats (2003) (in which she played a police officer with the Regina Police Service in the city of Regina, Saskatchewan) and for her starring role as Constable Tara Wheaton in the television series Rabbit Fall (2007–2008).
-She is currently the voice of characters Sarah Merasty and Kohkum on the APTN stop motion animated program Wapos Bay: The Series (2005–Present).
-Most recently she has gained fame by starring in "Sullivan's Crossing (TV series)" a popular Netflix series and CTV series, as Edna Cranebear (2023-present).
+Menard, who is of Métis descent, is best known for her work on the television series Moccasin Flats (2003) (in which she played a police officer with the Regina Police Service) and for her starring role as Constable Tara Wheaton in the television series Rabbit Fall (2007–2008).
+She was the voice of characters Sarah Merasty and Kohkum on the APTN stop motion animated program Wapos Bay: The Series (2005–2010).
+Since 2023, she has appeared as a series regular in the CTV series, Sullivan's Crossing.

 An accomplished jazz singer, Menard wrote and composed a one-woman, musical one act play entitled The Velvet Devil, which opened to rave reviews in 1998.
 A soundtrack album featuring 18 songs was released in 2002 and the CBC made a film based upon the play which aired in Canada in April 2006.
-In 2005, Menard was featured on the compilation album, Real Divas - Torch Light Vol. II along with 15 other Canadian jazz vocalists.
+In 2005, Menard was featured on the compilation album Real Divas - Torch Light Vol. II along with 15 other Canadian jazz vocalists.
 Menard's music has been used in a number of TV shows internationally, most notably her tongue-in-cheek ode to gender politics, "If I Were a Man", which was featured on an episode of the series Queer as Folk.

 In May 2005, Menard was one of the headliners of a special command performance for Queen Elizabeth II to mark the 100th anniversary of Saskatchewan becoming a province of Canada.

 Menard's second CD, Simple Steps, was released on December 3, 2005.
-In the fall of 2005, she could also be seen in television advertisements for SaskTel's Internet service.
-Her third album, a collection of Christmas/winter songs entitled Sparkle, was released in 2008.
+Her third album, a collection of Christmas/winter songs, entitled Sparkle, was released in 2008.

-Menard has also written two books: Seeds from the Sacred Feminine (2023), a "wisdom deck" of cards with handbook (illustrated by Leah Dorion) and Reflections on Allyship (also 2023), co-written with Marc Bhalla.
+Menard has written two books, Seeds from the Sacred Feminine (2023), a "wisdom deck" of cards with handbook (illustrated by Leah Dorion) and Reflections on Allyship (2023), co-written with Marc Bhalla.